ouchayanRim/k-_MERN_Jenkins/README.md

 kubectl port-forward nodebackend-deployment-7759cc886d-mjgx8  8000:8000

+and also i have done svc clusterip to nodeport by kubectl patch command

+eg:
+in react  kubectl patch svc reactwebapp-service  -p '{"spec": {"type": "NodePort"}}'

+same like mongo and node .. and node port is for accessing port inside an organization

 then we can access our application through our browser

 and also i had done ingress also in minikube cluster